ACarfi/Regularization-networks/README.md

 ```sh
 $ python -V
 ```
-The code was developed and tested using Python 2.7.6, it should work fine with different Python versions but keep in mind tha this is a possible source of errors.
+The code was developed and tested using Python 2.7.6, it would not work for 3.
+Python versions.

 ### Project structure
 The project is composed of two Python packages: